Chapter 13 Analyzing the multifactor experiment

 theme_minimal()

-This shows that site variation leads to greater bias, but only if the coefficient for size is nonzero.
-We also see that all the estimators must be the same if site variation is 0, with the overplotted lines on the top row of the figure.
+We see more clearly that site variation leads to greater bias, but only if the coefficient for size is nonzero (which makes sense given our theoretical understanding of the problem–if size is not related to treatment effect, it is hard to imagine how it would bias it).
+We also see that all the estimators have near zero bias when thee is no variation in cluster size, with the overplotted lines on the top row of the figure.

 These regressions can also include interactions between method and factor, to see if some factors impact different methods differently.
 They can also include interactions between factors, which allows us to explore how the impact of a factor can matter more or less, depending on other aspects of the context.